XAce90/caspers-flyin-cta/readme.txt

 == Changelog ==

+= 1.5.2 =
+* Fixed issue where certain characters in the side tab would break the JavaScript, preventing the body from sliding out.

 = 1.5.1 =
 * Fixed issue where the text and the close icon in the topbar of the bottom flyin was too small on some themes
 * Returned the 'Close' icon to the side flyin on mobile screens.
 Otherwise users were trapped, without a way to close.